opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.12.0.md

 <li>The OpenSearch Assistant Toolkit helps developers build generative AI experiences inside of OpenSearch Dashboards.
 With integrated natural language processing and context-aware features, developers can use this toolkit to apply generative AI to create interactive user experiences and extract insights from OpenSearch data.</li>
 <li>A new agent framework added to ML Commons uses remote large language learning models (LLMs) for step-by-step problem-solving and can coordinate machine learning tools using LLMs.
 The framework includes a flow agent and a conversational agent in this release.</li>
 <li>Users can now query multiple clusters with cross-cluster monitors through the Alerting plugin.</li>
+<li>A new workflow engine lets you automate configurations for ML Commons resources, allowing you to set up machine learning resources to support AI use cases without the need to manually create resources or write custom scripts.</li>
 </ul>

 <h2>DEPRECATION NOTICE</h2>